Thomas E. Rose

-Thomas Ellwood Rose was an American Brevet Brigadier General during the American Civil War.
+Thomas Ellwood Rose (1830-1907) was an American Brevet Brigadier General during the American Civil War.
 He commanded the 77th Pennsylvania Infantry Regiment who participated through the Chickamauga campaign and the Atlanta campaign.
 After being captured at the Battle of Chickamauga, he was detained at Libby Prison but Rose managed to be the ultimate mastermind behind the Libby Prison escape using simple and meager tools to dig a tunnel through the prison.

 Early years

 Rose was born at Bucks County, Pennsylvania on March 12, 1830, and spent his early years educating himself across several schools and academies with the help of his father.
 As a child, Rose took interest in military history and geography as he could recount many famous battles, the geography descriptions of the battlefields as well as the uniforms the soldiers wore.

 American Civil War

 When the American Civil War broke out, Rose enlisted into the 12th Pennsylvania Infantry Regiment as a private at Company I on April 25, 1861.
-Rose was then offered a commission to command the 77th Pennsylvania Infantry Regiment as its captain and he agreed, becoming so on October 28, 1861.
+Rose was then offered a commission to command Company I as its captain and he agreed, becoming so on October 28, 1861.
 Rose first saw active combat at the Battle of Stones River where the previous commander, Peter B. Housum, was killed and Rose lead the 77th Pennsylvania throughout the rest of the battle.
 When Union command began to collapse during the battle, Rose and the 77th Pennsylvania held their positions and managed to hold the Confederates off.
 For his service in the battle, Rose was promoted to Colonel on February 1, 1863.
 Rose then participated in the Battle of Liberty Gap, the brigade commander was killed during the battle and Rose commanded the entire brigade and while the action was seen as stubborn, the Union troops eventually won the battle and Rose was praised for his service during the battle.
 During the Battle of Chickamauga, while commanding his regiment, with the 79th Illinois Infantry Regiment, the 77th Pennsylvania and the 79th Illinois were guarding an important position but isolated from the main line which resulted in a massive Confederate force attacking in overwhelming numbers.
 Despite the resistance of both regiments, Rose and other officers were captured and promptly sent to Libby Prison.